What is a Good Rental Yield?

 Now that you understand what rental yields are, how to work out rental yield, and the difference between net and gross rental yield, it’s time to look at rental yields by city in the UK.
 When you explore buy to let yields by postcode, you’ll find that certain UK areas can differ quite dramatically in their average property yields.

 In the UK, cities up North currently boast some of the best buy to let yields while the South offers disappointing rental returns in comparison.
 London, for instance, generates average yields of 3.05 per cent due to the excessive costs of properties in the area paired with dwindling rental price growth.
 A typical rental yield for a residential apartment in South Kensington’s SW7 postcode is said to bring in a rental yield of 4.61 per cent which is more than half the amount of some of the north-west’s top-performing yields.
-Let’s take a look at some of the best areas in the UK property market for those who want to find the best rental yields when investing in property.
+Let’s take a look at some of the top choices for the best place to invest in property in the UK for those who want to find the best rental yields.

 Liverpool rental yields